Crow Business

 A battle for a tiny piece of Britain

-No plucky Spitfires or Hurricanes trailing clouds of glory home
+No plucky Spitfires or Hurricanes trailing clouds of glory

-The dogfighting combatants wheeling, cawing, swooping and shrieking overhead
+The dogfighting combatants, wheeling, cawing,

 Are neither goodies nor baddies